-The following discussion of performance and financial condition should be read in conjunction with the audited consolidated financial statements of Nickel Rock Resources Inc. (the "Company" or "BFF") for the year ended 30 June 2020 and the condensed consolidated interim financial statements for the three and nine months ended 31 March 2021.
-The Company's condensed consolidated interim financial statements are prepared in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB") and interpretations of the International Financial Reporting Interpretations Committee ("IFRIC").
+The following discussion of performance and financial condition should be read in conjunction with the audited consolidated financial statements of Nickel Rock Resources Inc. (the "Company" or "BFF") for the year ended 30 June 2021.
+The Company's consolidated financial statements are prepared in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB") and interpretations of the International Financial Reporting Interpretations Committee ("IFRIC").
 The Company's reporting currency is Canadian dollars unless otherwise stated.
-This Management's Discussion and Analysis ("MD&A") is dated 18 May, 2021.
+This Management's Discussion and Analysis ("MD&A") is dated 24 September 2021.